-The Harvard University Graduate School of Design (GSD) has a rich legacy of design leadership and innovation, pushing the frontiers of knowledge and research across all design disciplines for more than 80 years.
-As a leading global design school, the GSD offers programs in architecture, landscape architecture, urban planning and design, design studies, and design engineering.
-The GSD is redefining design as a critical response to increasingly complex issues faced by people and cities and ecologies, across the United States and around the world.
+The Harvard University Graduate School of Design (GSD) builds upon a rich 80-year legacy of educating students in design leadership and innovation, pushing the frontiers of knowledge and research across design disciplines.
+After nearly a century of influential design education, the GSD is uniquely positioned to build on our creative history across disciplines, holding such roots sacred as we redefine design as a critical response to global challenges of the future.

-The GSD's method of design education involves transdisciplinary collaboration across departments, masters and PhD degree programs and Harvard schools.
-It is through this cross-practice that the GSD fosters a deep connection between design and other academic fields which is reflected in the joint degree programs with the Harvard John A. Paulson School of Engineering and Applied Sciences, the Harvard T.H.
-Chan School of Public Health, the John F. Kennedy School of Government, and the Harvard Law School.
+Transdisciplinary collaboration is the hallmark of a GSD education.
+Students engage across programs and departments, master's and PhD programs, and in partnership with Harvard's graduate schools.
+The GSD's unique brand of cross-practice fosters a deep and real-world connection between design and other academic fields, reflected in joint degree programs with the Harvard John A. Paulson School of Engineering and Applied Sciences, Harvard T.H.
+Chan School of Public Health, Harvard Kennedy School, and Harvard Law School.